sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 Memory arena recycled.
 ```

 By using the exact same standard `protoreflect` interface, `hyperpb` acts as a drop-in replacement for downstream read operations while executing significantly faster and with drastically fewer allocations.
-That's the claim, at least.
-So let's test it to see just how efficient hyperpb is compared to dynamicpb.
+The natural question is whether those claims hold up in practice.

 ---